swampspawn/rat-expedition/README.md

 # Rat Expedition
-PLAYABLE BUILD ON GITHUB PAGES: https://swampspawn.github.io/rat-expedition-web-build/
+PLAYABLE WEB BUILD ON GITHUB PAGES: https://swampspawn.github.io/rat-expedition-web-build/

-PLAYABLE BUILD ON ITCH.IO: https://swampspawn.itch.io/rat-expedition
+PLAYABLE WEB BUILD ON ITCH.IO: https://swampspawn.itch.io/rat-expedition

 # Summary
 A fun little game made completely from scratch in Blender, Godot and some other FOSS.
 First and foremost it's a portfolio game, so the focus at the early stage of development was firm techincal foundation.
 (Yet I can't leave it unfinished, so expect updates) It has an internal asset browser to check textures and wireframes, texture atlases, custom shaders and many more.